finos/legend/installers/docker-compose/legend-with-remote-gitlab/README.md

-# Docker Compose for Legend with remote instance of Gitlab
+# Docker Compose for full Legend stack with remote instance of Gitlab

 1. Modify the config file (you can use the template `config.properties`):